j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 You, firstborn child, made our striving
 into an actual place.
 I awake,
 and I am still with you,

-only beginning to comprehend armies bleeding over a patch of soil.
+only beginning to fathom how
+armies bleed over a precious place.

-I will knock down the gates of heaven if it means I can stay.
+I will batter down the gates of Eden if it means I can stay.

 There is a garden in you.